ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide.md

 Data must be stored only on managed accredited networks, with transfers onto remote access laptops or other mobile devices/media minimised.
 No sensitive data should be stored solely on non-networked devices/media unless specifically approved by the IAO.

-<a id="data-in-transit"></a>

-#### Data in transit

-The term data in transit covers all electronic moves/transfers of data from one ICT system to another where either the sender or the recipient system is a MoJ ICT system.
-This includes the electronic movement of data using either a system-to-system connection (e.g. CJSE, MINT or GSi) or removable media (e.g. USB mass storage device or CD/DVD).

-##### Secure network (system-to-system electronic transfer)

-The MoJ preference for transferring data is to use a secure accredited government network whether that is a MoJ owner network (e.g. DISC, ONMI, Quantum or MINT) or the Government Secure Intranet (GSi).

-As these networks can support data up to and including IL3 REST*, a base level of assurance is provided however consideration will need to be given to the following factors to ascertain if any additional security controls are required:

-*   the amount of data being transferred
-*   frequency
-*   any 'need-to-know' considerations (see IT Security - Access Control Standard for further information)

-Any additional controls must be captured on the DMF (see [Data Movement Form](#dmf) where advice should be obtained from the MoJ CISO when required.

-##### USB mass storage device

-If using a secure network is not feasible, the next preferred option is to use an encrypted USB mass storage device.
-The MoJ permits two types of device:

-- MoJ issued FIPS 140-2 USB memory sticks
-- CESG approved USB mass storage devices with whole hard encryption (using CESG provided cryptographic material)

-The type of device selected is normally dependant on the sensitivity of the data and the amount of data being transferred.
-Advice must be sought from the MoJ OST or MoJ CISO on the best device to use when completing the DMF (see [Data Movement Form](#dmf) ).

-##### Optical media

-The use of optical media (i.e. CD/DVD) is not recommended for data transfer especially where the data is marked at IL3 REST*.

-Where there is a business need to use optical media:

-- for data at IL3 REST*, a CESG approved product (using CESG provided cryptographic material) must be used, further information can be obtained from the MoJ OST
-- for data marked at IL2 or below, then a commercial grade product certified to FIPS 140-2 can be used (see [Using commercial encryption products for low sensitivity information](#using-commercial-encryption-products-for-low-sensitivity-information) section).
-Further information on suitable products can be obtained from the MoJ OST

-#### Data at rest on MoJ issued laptops

-'Data at rest' is a term used to refer to all data in computer storage.
-This excludes data that is traversing a network or temporarily residing in computer memory to be read or updated.
-The protection of data at rest is achieved by encrypting the hard disk.
-MoJ issued laptops use a CESG approved whole disk encryption product, this allows IL3 REST* data to be transferred from DOM1 for remote working.

-#### Disposal and decommissioning

-Sensitive data must not be kept for longer than is needed, the IAO must check for compliance, including any mandatory retention period.

-Physical media containing sensitive data must be disposed of securely, even if that data is encrypted since an attacker could potentially make unlimited attempts to crack the encryption used if the media comes into their possession.

-Further information on disposal and decommissioning can be found in the IT Security - ICT Asset Disposal Guide.

 ## Information sharing

 ### General principles